50 Year History of ISA

 1994Construction for the mosque expansion began, June 1994.

 1995An existing house (adjacent to the Center) on ‘120-Davant Road’ was purchased for the Imam’s residence in April.
-Amendment to by-laws approved, Business meeting, December 17.

 1996The expansion and other improvements of the Center were completed in August 1996, increasing the covered area of the Center from 3,200 to 9,250 sq. ft.
-Imam Mahsoub was loaned to ISA by the Egyptian government.
-He became the first full time Imam of the Center.

 1998The attendance at ISA increased from 20 participating families in 1985 to nearly 120 families.
 The weekend Islamic school has almost 80 children enrolled in grades I-VI.
 Besides five times daily prayer and Dawa activities, other important programs such as Quranic Tafseer, seminars, Seerat conferences, youth activities, etc. continue throughout the year.

-2005The concept of constructing a new Islamic Center was discussed over several meetings and finally approved.
+2005The concept of constructing a new Islamic Center was discussed over several meetings and approved.
 Plans for the Center, type of facilities including community hall, sports and gymnasium were discussed over several meetings.
 Fundraising events were conducted annually.

-2006Panacea Development Company comprising of four ISA members donated 7.97 acres of their property on Old Evans Rd in Martinez, GA to ISA for construction of the new Center on 3/8/2006.
+2006Panacea Development Company comprised of four ISA members donated 7.97 acres of their property on Old Evans Rd in Martinez, GA to ISA for construction of the new Center on 3/8/2006.
 A plan for grading and site works was developed.

 2007Mitigation of approximately 1.5 acres of wet land was approved by Columbia County.
 Site work was completed.
-Imam Majed Sabke was hired as new Imam for the Center.

 2009More fundraising events and meetings to discuss the structures and design of the new center.

-2010Funds continued to be collected.
+Funds continued to be collected.
 A sketch for the design of the new Center was drawn and approved by the General Body.
 Approximate cost of the project was estimated.
 A construction committee was appointed by the Islamic Center Committee (ICC).
-When the funds collected exceeded approximately 50% of the estimated cost, an architectural firm from Houston, TX was hired to begin making the drawings.
+When the funds collected exceeded approximately 50% of the estimated cost, an architectural firm was hired to begin making the drawings.
 Request for construction bids were solicited.
 One of ISA members was chosen to be the general contractor.
-Another member was hired to be a supervisor members was chosen to be the general contractor.
 Another member was hired to be a supervisor of the project.

 The Interfaith Fellowship of Augusta (IFFA), an interfaith group was established in a meeting called for by ISA and attended by 45 clergy from different congregations.

 2011Building Permit was issued on 1/2/2011.
 Ground breaking of the new Center was held on 2/27/11 and construction began earnestly and continued as well as fundraising.
-The Islamic permissibility of sale of the old Masjid was approved by the Figh Council of North America on 4/13/11.
-NAIT agreed for the sale in principle.
-Negotiations with NAIT for the proceeds of the sale of the old Masjid started.

 Mitigation over the creek was approved 8/12/11 and work started.